SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 > Note: If you have access to real SAP S/4HANA Cloud and SAP SuccessFactors (SFSF) Cloud systems, you may be able to skip this step.

-Follow these [instructions](https://github.com/SAP/cloud-s4-sdk-book/tree/mock-server#how-to-run-the-server) on how to setup your SAP S/4HANA and SFSF mock server and deploy it on SAP Business Technology Platform (SAP BTP), Cloud Foundry environment.
+Follow these [instructions](https://github.com/SAP/cloud-s4-sdk-book/tree/mock-server#how-to-run-the-server) on how to set up your SAP S/4HANA and SAP SuccessFactors mock server and deploy it on the SAP Business Technology Platform (SAP BTP), Cloud Foundry environment.

+**Please checkout the branch [`mock-server-update-data`](https://github.com/SAP/cloud-s4-sdk-book/tree/mock-server-update-data) for this tutorial instead of the branch [`mock-server`](https://github.com/SAP/cloud-s4-sdk-book/tree/mock-server) as it is described in the instructions.** The branch has the latest date data as opposed to the branch `mock-server`.

 ## Setup the destinations environment variable